 Moses said that there are two types of contingency planning that organizations should go through—contingencies for normal surge requirements driven by weather or seasonality and contingencies for the disruptions from disasters, acts of God and labor unrest.
 "They intersect a little bit, but in the domain of the industry, it is fairly common to see these addressed separately," he said.

 Moses said having multiple sources of capacity and being able to leverage those sources can help mitigate supply disruptions no matter what has caused them.
-Here are four ways third-party logistics providers are able to utilize their networks.
+Here are four ways third-party logistics providers, like Penske Logistics, are able to utilize their networks.

 Whether shippers are responding to a seasonal surge, a large storm or a natural disaster, access to a large pool of carriers can ensure they have the capacity they need.
 Penske Logistics signs up to three to four new carriers each day and has a network of more than 2,000 under contract today.
 "We have the processes in place to add new carriers in 30-45 minutes.
 That is meaningful in this fast-paced world," said Moses.